TheXnator/slate/source/index.html.md

 Alongside the database config, the serverside configuration also consists of config for both the Steam API key used for family sharing checks and Discord relay config.

-If you want to use family sharing checks on your server, you will need to get a Steam dev API key from (this site)[https://steamcommunity.com/dev/apikey].
+If you want to use family sharing checks on your server, you will need to get a Steam dev API key from [this site](https://steamcommunity.com/dev/apikey).
 The key you generate on this site can be set as the ```xAdmin.Config.SteamAPIKey``` config option.

 ## Steam API Key Setup